 How Long Does it Take to Become a Medical Coder?

-Becoming a medical coder is extremely accessible because you don’t have to follow a singular path to get there.
-You can pursue a career with a bachelor’s degree or you can jump straight into a medical billing and coding program with only your high school diploma.
+Becoming a medical coder can be very accessible; you don’t have to follow a singular path to get there.
+You can pursue a career with a bachelor’s degree, or you can jump straight into a medical billing and coding program with only your high school diploma.

 With this in mind, it takes anywhere from 18 months to 4.5 years to become a medical coder, depending on which education path you decide to take.

 Here is our step-by-step guide to becoming a medical coder.
+These steps are designed to help medical coding students navigate their educational and career journey.
 Remember that you have a few different choices, from a full bachelor’s degree to certification opportunities, to launch your career.

 Step 1: Complete Basic Education Requirements

 The only formal education requirement before certification is a high school diploma.
-Some medical coders have associate degrees and some have bachelor’s degrees, though there is no formal degree in medical coding out there.
+Some medical coders have associate degrees, and some have bachelor’s degrees, though there is no formal degree for a medical coding career.

-The most obvious educational path for someone who wants to become a medical coder is a certification program.
-Most programs, which you can complete at many community colleges and/or online, take 18 months to two years to complete.
+There are medical coding programs that you can complete at many community colleges and/or online, and take 18 months to two years to complete.

 Step 2: Earn Preliminary Certification

 Upon completion of one of the medical coding education programs, you will be eligible to get a preliminary certificate.
-You can take the Certified Coding Associate (CCA) exam, a nationally-recognized standardized test that can help you get a leg up in the job search.
+You can take the Certified Coding Associate (CCA) exam, a nationally recognized standardized test administered by the American Health Information Management Association (AHIMA) that can help support you in the job search.

 Gaining work experience in healthcare administration is a great way to get your foot in the door.
 You might consider getting an administrative job as a records clerk or a health office assistant to gain experience while you’re enrolled in college or a medical records and coding program.
 Upon the completion of a medical billing and coding program, you can get started in the field with entry-level work experience.
 Then, you may think about getting a certification.